Timber Selection Criteria

 • A tree that is hazardous and must be removed.
 A tree that is seriously diseased or dying, unless it would otherwise provide ecosystem services once dead.

-While we believe that it is possible to manage Australian native forest resources sustainably and to produce timber from them at the same time, there is significant evidence, read more here, here and here, that this is not occurring currently in many areas.
+While we believe that it is possible to manage Australian native forest resources sustainably and to produce timber from them at the same time, there is significant evidence to suggest this is not occurring in many areas (The ConversationThe Guardian and PNAS).
 As the context and provenance of logs from these forests can be difficult to confirm when provided to sawmillers, we do not generally accept timber from these sources.

 We may in the future accept timber from specific state managed forests when we can verify both the sustainable management of the forest and the provenance of the logs delivered to the sawmill.